matteo14c/HaploCoV/README.md

 ## #3 Derive novel groups

-Novel groups/sublineages of SARS-CoV-2 within a nomenclature are identified by augmentClusters.pl.
+Novel groups/sublineages of SARS-CoV-2 are identified by augmentClusters.pl.
 This utility is used to derive novel sub-groups/sub lineages within an existing classification of SARS-CoV-2 lineages/variants.
-The aim is to extend a "targeted" classification by the incoporation of local/regional high frequency alleles, which are used to infer/derive local variants of the virus.
+The aim is to extend a "target" classification by the incoporation of local/regional high frequency alleles, which are used to infer/derive local variants of the virus.
 Users can specify the minimum size (miminum number of isolates included in the group) required for a novel group to be formed (--size) and the minimum distance (in terms of number of characteristic high frequency alleles, --dist) between a newly formed groups.
-The input is the metadata table in HaploCoV format compiled by addToTable.pl.
+The input is the metadata table in *HaploCoV* format.
 The output will consist of a simple text file including a list of SARS-CoV-2 variants/lineages (one per line) and the list of their characteristic (present in >50% of the genomes) allele variants.
 The file will include all the extant lineages/variants specified in the metadata table,  and also novel variants/sub-group formed by the tool.
 All novel variant/groups will be indicated by a suffix (--suffix) that can be specified by the user.

 ### Options